Get the latest strategies to protect your revenue in your inbox

 Diminished value

 For many original creations, like works of art, originality, and scarcity increase the value of the creation.
-If there are suddenly multiple copies of a piece of art that is supposed to be one-of-a-kind, it may diminish its value.
+If there are suddenly multiple copies of a piece of art that is supposed to be one-of-a-kind, it is likely to diminish its value.

 Lost revenue

-Scammers typically infringe on intellectual property for two main reasons: to impersonate the brand to defraud consumers or to sell counterfeit goods.
+Scammers typically infringe on intellectual property for two main reasons: to impersonate the brand with and aim to defraud consumers or to sell counterfeit goods.
 In either case, their efforts divert customers away from the original brand and bring them to their site.
-Any sales they make are revenue stolen directly from the brand or creator who made the original content being infringed upon.
+Any sales they make are revenue stolen directly from the brand or creator who made the original content that is being infringed upon.

 Damaged brand reputation